 - Google Drive: File syncing to the cloud too!
 Google Docs is a popular tool to collaborate with others.

 - Notebooks: Notebooks for Mac allows you to share files with the mobile versions of Notebooks on the iPad and iPhone.
 And you can write notes in markdown.

 - PDF Toolkit+: App to cut/split/merge pdfs easily.
 Really easy to use and works well.

 - Pocket: Save For Later.
 Put articles, videos or pretty much anything into Pocket.
 Save directly from your browser or from apps like Twitter, Flipboard, Pulse and Zite.

 - SleepPillow: Sleep Pillow plays sounds that create an ambient atmosphere for sleep enhancement at home, or for drowning out noise at work.

-- Spectacle: Don't waste time resizing and moving your windows.
-Spectacle makes this very easy and is open source.
+- Rectangle: Don't waste time resizing and moving your windows.
+Rectangle makes this very easy and is open source.

 - Timing: Keep track of the time you spend with your Mac.